goulchen/express_server/README.md

 # Wake On Lan with expressjs

-this project is a small express js server intended to wake up another computer on the network.<br/>
+this project is a small express js server intended to wake up another computer on the network, e.g. a raspberry.<br/>
 If the app is accessible remotely through a forwarded port, it is possible to securely turn on the target computer through the internet.<br/>
 ## 1. Activate wakeonlan functionality on your target computer
 First of all, make sure that you can wake your target computer on lan.
-This should be activated through an option on your bios.<br/>
+This should be an option on your bios.<br/>

-## 2. Install the express js on your local computer
+## 2. Install the express js app on your local computer
 ### 2.1 Install Node
 check if node is installed on your computer :
  ```bash